Tight Fine-Grained Bounds for Direct Access on Join Queries: Lower Bounds for Enumeration of Cyclic Joins

 \begin{lemma} Let $Q$ be a self-join free cyclic join.
 There exists $k\ge 3$ such that there is an exact reduction from $LW_k$ to $Q$. \end{lemma}

-By combining Lemma~\ref{lemma:cyclic-LW-reduction} with Theorem~\ref{thm:LW-hardness}, we conclude the enumeration hardness of cyclic joins based on the hardness of Zero-$k$-Clique: they have no enumeration algorithm with linear preprocessing time and constant delay.
+Since enumeration in linear preprocessing time and constant delay is closed under exact reductions, by combining Lemma~\ref{lemma:cyclic-LW-reduction} with Theorem~\ref{thm:LW-hardness}, we conclude the enumeration hardness of cyclic joins based on the hardness of Zero-$k$-Clique: they have no enumeration algorithm with linear preprocessing time and constant delay.